byronrthomas/shocknet/README.md

 ### Installing & running - using Python

-Assuming that you have python version 3.7 available locally (I suggest you use a tool like [pyenv](https://github.com/pyenv/pyenv) if you need to manage multiple python versions and dependency environments), you should do the following
+Assuming that you have python version 3.7 or higher and pip available locally (I suggest you use a tool like [pyenv](https://github.com/pyenv/pyenv) if you need to manage multiple python versions and dependency environments), you should do the following

 1. Clone this repo
 2. In the root folder that you cloned, copy the `.env.template` file to be `.env`, i.e. `cp .env.template .env`
 3. Edit the `.env` file to update the HOSTNAME, PASSWORD and USERNAME variables to connect to your Tigergraph cloud instance
 4. Install the python dependencies locally using `pip install -r requirements.txt`

+**NOTE**: the below commands assume your command to launch python > 3.7 is `python` - depending on your setup, you might need to replace `python` with `python3` in the commands below.

 Then you can run ShockNet to initialise the graph DB for you, from the root folder of this repo on your machine:
 `python -m shocknet.start --initialise`